NPStudios/NPStudios.github.io/testing.markdown

 nav_order: 6
 ---

-# Testing Documentation for Assessment 3 and 4
+# Testing Documentation for Assessment 2 and 3
 This section provides the testing design (from tracability matrix to test documentation) and also links to the most up-to-date test coverage of the game for each Assessment!

-## Assessment 3
+## Assessment 2
 ### Test Design:
 > * Tracability Matrix: [PDF](/files/tracability_matrix.pdf)
 > * Test Documentation: [PDF](/files/test_documentation.pdf)